kahun/awesome-sysadmin/README.md

 * [Servers for Hackers](http://serversforhackers.com/) - Newsletter for programmers who find themselves needing to know their way around a server.
 * [DevOpsLinks](http://devopslinks.com) - A community of DevOps, SysAdmin & Developers with a weekly newsletter and a team chat.
+* [cdemi's Curated Newsletters](https://newsletters.cdemi.io/) - A weekly curated newsletter of interesting articles about Software Development, Infrastructure, DevOps, AI and lots more

 ## Repositories